 Please let us know if you have any illnesses that could cause you problems while out on the water.
-There is a first-aid kit on the premises.
+There are first aiders, first-aid kits and a defribillator on the premises.

 This year's Trysail is breaking all records for numbers, which is great - please help us make sure that people change round regularly so everyone gets a go.
 We split people into two groups each evening and change over half way; if you were in the 'early' group one week you should go for the late group the next week, and vice versa.
 Those not on the water get the night's 'talk' which is 'performed' twice each evening.